wdi-atx-11/js-functions/README.md

 - Accept credit card numbers as input and output (return) the credit card company that is associated with the card.
 - Accept a string (words, letters, or any type of text) as input and output (return) the same string with all of the A's capitalized.

+With a partner, at the board, draw a model of one of the above functions.

+### Function definition and function calls

-Once you have **DEFINED** the function you can then repeatedly **CALL** the function to use it over and over.
+Once you have **DEFINED** a function you can then repeatedly **CALL** the function to use it over and over.

-The function below will display the message `'Hi, everyone!'` to a console.
+The function below is defined to display the message `'Hi, everyone!'` to a console.

 ```javascript
     // function definition